nicky-nym/nicky-nym.github.io/index.md

 * **Agglomeration economies.** The term "industrial agglomeration" means the clustering of a lot of business firms in one region.
 Industrial agglomeration leads to "agglomeration economies" (somewhat similar to the separate idea of "economies of scale").
 "Agglomeration economies" are economic benefits that come from having businesses be near each other, such as shared infrastructure development.
 But we need our designs to be mindful of avoiding "agglomeration diseconomies", which are the disadvantages of proximity, such as traffic congestion.

-* **Affordability.** There's no point in designing a new kinematic city that is too expensive to build, or building a new city that is too expensive for most people to afford to move to.
+* **Affordability.** There's no point in designing a new kinematic urban development that is too expensive to build, or building a new urban development that is too expensive for most people to afford to move to.
 The initial kinematic city designs intentionally focus on avoiding expensive transportation options like light rail, and even bus rapid transit.
 The designs also avoid expensive buildings, like skyscrapers or even ten-story buildings with concrete service cores and elevators, in favor of less expensive "4-over-1" podium construction.
    - readily available housing
    - affordabability at market prices, without subsidies or rent control